sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/aruNagiriH/godavarmayashobhUShaNam.md

-*parikarāṅkura* is seen in Appayya Dīkṣita's *Kuvalayānanda,* but the other two are not regarded as independent alaṅkāras in any of the common works on the subject *Tathara* is the same as what Vidyānātha illustrates as another variety of *samuccaya*, and it is noteworthy that Aruṇagiri himself calls it only as a variety of [*samuccaya*](# "Vide infra p.
-45 स समुच्चयभेद एव।"), though he gives it a separate name. *Praśnottara* is usually included in, *uttara*.
-Jayadeva in his *Candrāloka*, however, speaks of a [*praśnottara*](# "Candraloka, V.108"), but it is the same as Arunagiri's *uttara,*
+*parikarāṅkura* is seen in Appayya Dīkṣita's *Kuvalayānanda,* but the other two are not regarded as independent alaṅkāras in any of the common works on the subject *Tathara* is the same as what Vidyānātha illustrates as another variety of *samuccaya*, and it is noteworthy that Aruṇagiri himself calls it only as a variety of *samuccaya*[^15], though he gives it a separate name. *Praśnottara* is usually included in, *uttara*.
+Jayadeva in his *Candrāloka*, however, speaks of a *praśnottara*[^16], but it is the same as Arunagiri's *uttara,*

+[^15]: "Vide infra p.
+45 स समुच्चयभेद एव।"

+[^16]: "Candraloka, V.108"

  Secondly, the order in which the alaṅkaras are dealt with in the two works is slightly different.
 There isa logical sequence in the order adopted in*Pratāparudrīya*, but not so much in *Godavarmayaśobhūṣaṇa.*